oh-haiku/oh-haiku/doc/RAD.md

   3. Click the Check button

 - Result state:
-The user should be presented with Haiku verification information, true or false
+The user should be presented with Haiku verification information, true or false and beside each row a lotus-flower turns green if the row is correct.

 - Related requirements:
 F1.3